 The recommended loading procedures require a documented risk assessment to identify the risks and hazards associated with the machine’s operation.

-Check all parts of the excavator, from its chains and tires to its other attachments.
-We recommend checking the excavator’s undercarriage and ensuring it’s free of mud, dirt, and sand.
+Check all parts, from its chains and tires to its other attachments.
+We recommend checking the undercarriage and ensuring it’s free of mud, dirt, and sand.

 Also, it’s important to check if the ramp is durable and reliable enough to hold the weight and size of the heavy equipment.

-The excavator’s dimensions (width, length, and height) must be determined using the owner’s manual.
+The dimensions (width, length, and height) must be determined using the owner’s manual.

-Always be careful not to exceed the maximum GVWR (Gross Vehicle Weight Rating), especially when transporting an excavator to other states or municipalities.
+Always be careful not to exceed the maximum GVWR (Gross Vehicle Weight Rating), especially when hauling to other states or municipalities.
 The state and local municipality laws and federal regulations on GVWR always vary.

 Inspect The Trailer Truck